kaziragib18/Power-House-website-react-bootstrap/README.md

 # Power House
 Power house is a gym with unsurpassed motivating atmosphere, knowledgeable staff and premier exercise equipment, which supports our members in meeting their individual fitness goals.
-This is a fully responsive react bootstrap website with authentication system.
+This is a fully responsive website build with react bootstrap, react router and firebase authentication system.

 ### `live Link:`  https://power-house-23fc9.web.app